Preempting Fermion Sign Problem: Unveiling Quantum Criticality through Nonequilibrium Dynamics in Imaginary Time

 In the following, we demonstrate the framework by studying two typical interacting fermionic models featuring Dirac QCP.
-We unambiguously show that accurate critical properties are accessed through short-time dynamics, despite the presence of sign problem.
-More remarkably, we adopt the approach to investigate a paradigmatic strongly interacting model hosting Dirac fermions with $\rm SU(3)$ symmetry, namely the $\rm SU(3)$ staggered-flux Hubbard model, which is sign problematic in any known algorithm.
-For the first time we unravel the ground-state phase diagram of the model and reveal the critical properties of the quantum phase transition between the Dirac semi-metal (DSM) and a $\lambda_8$-antiferromagnetic (AFM) phase.
-Intriguingly, the QCP belongs to a novel universality class distinct from previous Gross-Neveu transitions.
+We unambiguously show that accurate critical properties can be accessed through short-imaginary-time dynamics, despite the presence of the sign problem.
+More remarkably, we adopt the approach to investigate a paradigmatic strongly interacting model hosting Dirac fermions with $\rm SU(3)$ symmetry, which is sign-problematic in any known algorithm.
+For the first time, we establish the ground-state phase diagram of the model and reveal the critical properties of the quantum phase transition between the Dirac semi-metal (DSM) and a $\lambda_8$-antiferromagnetic (AFM) phase.
+Intriguingly, the QCP defines an unconventional Gross-Neveu transition that goes beyond the previous paradigms of O($N$) ordering, distinct from the known universality classes of Gross-Neveu transition.